1920–21 Dundee Hibernian F.C. season

-The 1920–21 season was the 12th year of football played by Dundee Hibernian.
-The team played in the Central League.
+The 1920–21 Dundee Hibernian F.C. season was the 12th edition of Dundee Hibs annual football play in the Central League.
 There had been only one division in the Scottish Football League since the suspension of the Second Division during the Great War.
-Due to the failure of a proposal to restore the Second Division, which Dundee Hibs had expected to be in, many of its prospective teams joined the Central as a rival competition.
+Due to the failure of a proposal to restore the Second Division, which Dundee Hibs had expected inclusion, many of its prospective teams joined the Central as a rival competition.

 Dundee Hibs failed to qualify for the Scottish Cup, losing in the Qualifying Cup to local rivals Arbroath after two replays.